-One well-known prosperity preacher would like us to believe that, although the rich ruler came looking for eternal life, Jesus offered him apostleship, thus the reason for the difficult requirements.
-This absurd theory illustrates how far some go to justify their greed.
+One well-known prosperity preacher would like us to believe that, although the rich ruler came seeking eternal life, Jesus offered him apostleship instead, thus the reason for the “unusual” and very difficult requirements.

-This flimsy theory is partially built on the statement that Jesus told the rich ruler to follow Him, just as He asked other certain people to follow Him who became apostles.
-However, a study of Jesus’ “follow Me” expressions quickly reveals that Jesus extended the invitation to everyone to follow Him, and to become His follower was equivalent to believing in Him and doing His will (see Matt.
+This flimsy theory is partially built on the fact that Jesus told the rich ruler to follow Him, just as He asked other people to follow Him who became apostles.
+However, a study of Jesus’ “follow Me” expressions in the Gospels quickly reveals that Jesus extended the invitation to everyone to follow Him, and to become His follower was equivalent to believing in Him and doing His will (Matt.
 10:38; 16:24; John 10:27; 12:26).
-Even when Jesus called certain specific individuals to follow Him, it wasn’t until they began following Him that He appointed some of them as apostles.
+Even when Jesus called certain specific individuals to follow Him, it wasn’t until they began following Him that He appointed some as apostles.

 Additionally, if Jesus was offering the rich ruler apostleship, why didn’t He say so?
-Why did He let him sadly wander away thinking that he had to sell his possessions in order to inherit eternal life, when that was only required of him if he wanted to meet the requirements for apostleship?
-Why did Jesus make His statement about the camel and the needle and entering the kingdom of heaven?
-Why didn’t Jesus clear up the apostles’ misunderstanding, as revealed by their question about salvation?
-Many other similar questions could easily be asked that expose the fallacies of this poor theory.
+Why did Jesus allow him to sadly wander away thinking he had to sell his possessions and serve the poor in order to inherit eternal life, when in fact selling his possessions and giving to the poor was only required of him if he wanted to meet the requirements for apostleship?
+Why did Jesus make His statement about the camel and the needle in association with entering the kingdom of heaven?
+Why didn’t Jesus clear up the apostles’ “misunderstanding,” as revealed by their question about salvation?
+Many other similar questions could easily be asked that expose the fallacies of this particular theory.

 Back to Our Story Again…

-Peter’s response to Jesus, “Behold, we have left everything and followed You; what then will there be for us?”
+As I have already stated, Peter’s response to Jesus, “Behold, we have left everything and followed You; what then will there be for us?”
 (Matt.
-19:27), reveals, as I’ve already stated, that he believed Jesus’ previous words had application to more than just one man.
-Clearly, Peter realized that what Jesus had just said had application to him and the rest of the apostles.
-We, unfortunately, know nothing about the details of their personal wealth.
-We do know, however, that they left all they had to follow Jesus.
-He, in turn, assured all of them that their sacrifices would be worth it.
+19:27), reveals he believed Jesus’ words had application to more than just one man.
+Clearly, Peter realized what Jesus had just said had application to him and the rest of the apostles.
+We, unfortunately, know nothing about the details of the apostles’ personal wealth.
+We do know, however, that they left all they had to literally follow Jesus during the time of His earthly ministry.
+And we know that He assured all of them that their sacrifices would be worth it.
 They would be rewarded in this life and the next, as would all who make similar sacrifices.
-And, yes, all such people will inherit eternal life.
-Below I combine Matthew and Mark’s Gospels to include all that Jesus said in response to Peter:
+Jesus also assured them they would inherit eternal life.
+Below I’ve combined Matthew and Mark’s Gospels to include all that Jesus said in response to Peter:

-Interestingly, I’ve never heard any of those prosperity preachers try to claim the hundred-fold return on children, or for that matter on brothers, sisters, mothers and fathers.
+Interestingly, I’ve never heard any of those prosperity preachers try to claim Jesus’ promised hundred-fold return on children, or for that matter on brothers, sisters, mothers and fathers.
 They only claim the hundred-fold return on the houses and farms.
 This shows the fatal flaw of their misinterpretation of Jesus’ promise.

 Had the rich ruler obeyed Jesus, he would have actually experienced greater economic security.
-At present, his wealth stood the chance of “[making] itself wings, like an eagle that flies toward the heavens” (Prov.
+At that moment, his wealth stood the chance of “[making] itself wings, like an eagle that flies toward the heavens” (Prov.
 23:5).
-Through a bad decision, change of fortune, or even judgment from God, he could find himself destitute.
+Through a bad decision, change of fortune, or even judgment from God, he could have found himself destitute.
 His wealth was “like a high wall in his own imagination” (Prov.
 18:11), and Scripture warns that “riches do not profit in the day of wrath” (Prov.
 11 :4).
-However, if the rich ruler had disposed of his wealth as Jesus commanded, he would have been guaranteed that his true needs would have been met all of his life and throughout eternity.
+However, if the rich ruler had invested his wealth as Jesus commanded, laying it up in heaven, he would have been guaranteed that his true needs would have been met all of his life and throughout eternity.
 He would have been joining a family that loved him.

 What Then Shall We Do?

-Have you perhaps discovered that you are a greedy person and that money, rather than Jesus, is your master?
-Then you are at the same point as the rich ruler just before he walked away sadly from Jesus.
+Have you perhaps discovered that money, rather than Jesus, is your master?
+Then you are at the same point as the rich young ruler just before he walked away from Jesus.
 What a fool he was, esteeming earthly wealth more valuable than heavenly riches and a relationship with God.
 Don’t make his mistake.

-You can repent right now and begin to know the joy of true faith in Christ, the kind of faith that makes Jesus, and not mammon, Lord and Master.
-What joy you will experience as you break free from greed and begin liquidating your assets to feed the hungry, clothe the naked, and send the gospel to the lost millions of this world!
+You can change right now and begin to know the joy of true faith in Christ, the kind of faith that makes Jesus, and not mammon, Lord and Master.
+What joy you will experience as you break free from greed and begin using your God-given assets to feed the hungry, clothe the naked, care for widows and orphans, assist the disabled, and send the gospel to the lost millions of this world!
 Think of how much good you will be able to do with your future earnings as you scale down and live more simply!
-Think of how much you will glorify God as you imitate Christ, no longer living for self-indulgence, but living to love God and your neighbor as yourself!
+Think of how much you will glorify God as you imitate Christ, no longer living in self-indulgence, but living to love God and your neighbor as yourself!
 Your heart will be in heaven, where your Lord and Savior is, and where your eternal treasure waits.

 Why did Zaccheus promise to pay back four times what he had gained by defrauding others?
-Probably because that is what the Law of Moses required of those who stole their neighbor’s sheep (see Ex.
+Probably because that is what the Law of Moses required of those who stole their neighbor’s sheep (Ex.
 22:1; 2 Sam.
 12:6).

 We will see later in our study that many early Christians continued to own their homes.
 Thus it seems reasonable to conclude that Luke was reporting how those individuals who owned houses (plural) sold those they didn’t need in order to give to charity and lay up heavenly treasures.
 People need a place to live.

-We will later consider the modern explanations that are used to prove that the unselfish sharing of the early Christians is not a good example for modern Christians to follow.
+We will later consider the modern explanations used to prove that the unselfish sharing of the early Christians is not a good example for modern Christians to follow.